openstack/nova/doc/source/cli/nova-manage.rst

 Upgrade the main database schema up to the most recent version or ``VERSION`` if specified.
-By default, this command will also attempt to upgrade the schema for the cell0 database if it is mapped .
+By default, this command will also attempt to upgrade the schema for the cell0 database if it is mapped.
 If :option:`--local_cell` is specified, then only the main database in the current cell is upgraded.
 The local database connection is determined by :oslo.config:option:`database.connection` in the configuration file, passed to nova-manage using the ``--config-file`` option(s).

-Refer to the :program:`nova-manage cells_v2 map_cell0`` or
+Refer to the :program:`nova-manage cells_v2 map_cell0` or
 :program:`nova-manage cells_v2 simple_cell_setup` commands for more details on
 mapping the cell0 database.